Jetsvk/Rename-Image/README.md

 - Easy to customize

 ### 🔗 Supported Formats
-> This script already supports the following video file formats:
+> This script already supports the following file formats:
 > `.jpg`, `.jpeg`, `.png`, `.bmp`, `.gif`, `.tif`, and `.webp`

 ## 🔧 How to Use